Regenerative GREEN Land-Use

-One solution that will remain politically unpopular for obvious reasons (as the vast majority of the world's population has a meat and dairy intensive diet) - is a carbon tax on meat.
+One solution that will remain politically unpopular for obvious reasons (as the vast majority of the world's population have meat and dairy-intensive diets) - is a carbon tax on meat.
 It takes on average 11 times more fossil fuels to produce a calorie of animal protein than to produce a calorie of grain protein.
 That’s a considerable amount of GHGs released per calorie.

 Meat & GHGs